codeslash21/SQL_documentation/README.md

 ### MAX & MIN:
 Functionally, MIN and MAX are similar to COUNT in that they can be used on non-numerical columns.
 Depending on the column type, MIN will return the lowest number, earliest date, or non-numerical value as early in the alphabet as possible.
 As you might suspect, MAX does the opposite—it returns the highest number, the latest date, or the non-numerical value closest alphabetically to “Z.”

+### GROUP BY:
+* GROUP BY can be used to aggregate data within subsets of the data.
+For example, grouping for different accounts, different regions, or different sales representatives.
+* Any column in the SELECT statement that is not within an aggregator must be in the GROUP BY clause.
+* You can GROUP BY multiple columns at once, as we showed here.
+This is often useful to aggregate across a number of different segments.

+### DISTINCT:
+DISTINCT is always used in SELECT statements, and it provides the unique rows for all columns written in the SELECT statement.
+Therefore, you only use DISTINCT once in any particular SELECT statement.

+### HAVING:
+HAVING is the “clean” way to filter a query that has been aggregated, but this is also commonly done using a subquery.
+Essentially, any time you want to perform a WHERE on an element of your query that was created by an aggregate, you need to use HAVING instead.

 ### NOTE :
 * NULLs are a datatype that specifies where no data exists in SQL.
 They are often ignored in our aggregation functions.